 If you’re considering an occupational therapy career, it’s important to know the variety of locations where you can possibly work.
 This include, but are not limited to:

 - Inpatient facilities (hospitals or nursing homes)

 Choosing an occupational therapy careers offers many benefits:

 - Flexibility – Occupational therapists enjoy a lot of flexibility.
-Not only can they set their own hours, but they get to work in a variety of work environments, depending on what they choose to specialize in—environmental modification, mental health, and childhood OT are just a few examples.
+Not only can they set their own hours, but they get to work in a variety of work environments, depending on what they choose to specialize in—environmental modification, mental health, and pediatric occupational therapy are just a few examples.